How to Plan an Iceland Camping Adventure

 Visiting Iceland is by any definition, an adventure.
 With long stretches of road where you’re the only car or campervan in sight, waterfalls to be chased and black sand to sift through your fingers, you’re in for a trip that’ll have your heart racing and your camera lens snapping.

-We’ve already showed you that Iceland can be affordable (if you follow some of these tips!), and now we’re going to explain how you can start planning your very own journey to this wildly beautiful island in the north Atlantic.
+We’ve already showed you that Iceland can be affordable (if you follow some of these tips!), and how to find a cheap rental car, and now we’re going to explain how you can start planning your very own journey to this wildly beautiful island in the north Atlantic.

 Okay, I’m sold.
 I can’t wait to start planning my trip to Iceland!